agude/agude.github.io/_books/eater.md

 physics class, which---as a physicist---is part of what made me enjoy it so much.

-The realism made me worry that the introduction of the Eater---a sentient black hole---would completely break the immersion.
-But {{ the_author }}
+I worried the introduction of the Eater---a sentient black hole---would completely break the immersion, since the book otherwise felt so real.
+But {{
-provided a convincing explanation: the black hole isn't alive; the intelligence is encoded in the magnetic fields surrounding it.
+the_author }} provided a convincing explanation: the black hole isn't alive;
+the intelligence is encoded in the magnetic fields surrounding it.
 Magnetic fields can store data and perform computations, so it's plausible that an intelligence could exist within them.

 The characters are probably the weakest part of the book, but they're